Post-Conviction Sentence Modifications

 You deserve to be heard.
 We'll help you tell the full story.

-At Pattis & Paz, we believe that every individual's story matters.
+At Pattis & Paz LLC, we believe that every individual's story matters.
 Our seasoned attorneys understand that one's background, upbringing, and life circumstances are pivotal in comprehending the context behind every case.
 We are committed to uncovering the full picture of your story and advocating fiercely on your behalf.
 Whether you're facing criminal charges or embroiled in a high-stakes civil dispute, we will stand by you with relentless determination, ensuring your voice is heard and your rights are protected.
 At Pattis & Paz LLC, we fight ferociously for justice, compassion, and the best possible outcomes for our clients.

 About Us